-I’m proud to offer a free live webinar on communication in multi-sector collaborations, in conjunction with Columbia University’s Mailman School of Public Health, and the Region 2 Public Health Training Center.
+I’m proud to offer you a free webinar on communication in multi-sector collaborations, in conjunction with Columbia University’s Mailman School of Public Health, and the Region 2 Public Health Training Center.

 “Building BRIDGES: Understanding our Position in Multi-Sector Communication.”

 This webinar is first in a three-part series designed to help you convey messages that resonate with audiences outside your usual professional group.
-Using the approach of building BRIDGES, this first webinar will focus on you as a communicator.
+Using the approach of building BRIDGES, this first webinar focuses on you as a communicator.

 I’ve written before about the fact that what makes for good communication in our usual workplace groups does not always translate well when we’re communicating with outside audiences.